The Gauss-Manin connection and noncommutative tori

-\begin{restatable}{proposition}{DeformationsOnFrechetSpace} If $X$ is a Fr\'{e}chet space, then a set of continuous associative multiplications $\{m_t: X \potimes X \to X\}_{t \in J}$ is a smooth one-parameter deformation if and only if the map is smooth for each fixed $x_1, x_2 \in X$. \end{restatable}
+\begin{theorem} [\cite{Yashinski-SmoothDefs}] If $X$ is a Fr\'{e}chet space, then a connection $\nabla$ on $M = C^\infty(J,X)$ is integrable if and only if the following two conditions hold: \begin{enumerate}[(i)] \item For every $s \in J$ and $x \in M_s$, there is a unique $m \in M$ such that